Hakkin/twitchpipe/README.md

         Start downloading from the oldest segment rather than the newest --access-token-device-id value
-        Device ID to send when acquiring an access token (optional) --access-token-oauth value
+        Device ID to send when acquiring an access token (optional) If no device ID is specified, one will be generated randomly --access-token-oauth value
         OAuth token to send when acquiring an access token (optional) --access-token-platform string